-Step 9: Establish a record keeping system that is easily accessible, such as a folder of printed documents or electronic files, to allow for quick reference during a water quality incident and for review during an inspection.
-The record keeping system should include your approved RMP and records of maintenance activities, water quality results, incident notification forms and details of corrective actions.
-Record keeping templates are provided in Appendix B.
+Step 9: Establish a record keeping system that is easily accessible, such as a folder of printed documents or electronic files, to allow for quick reference during a water quality incident and also for review during an inspection.
+The record keeping system should include this plan and records of maintenance activities, water quality results and any incidents and corrective actions.
+Record keeping templates are provided in Appendix B